Rawicz: Foundation and early history

 The town was founded by Adam Olbracht Przyjemski of Rawicz coat of arms for Protestant refugees from Silesia during the Thirty Years' War.
 In 1638 King Władysław IV Vasa granted Rawicz town rights and confirmed the town's coat of arms.
 Rawicz was built as a precisely planned town and developed at a rapid pace.
 It was located on the trade route connecting Poznań and Wrocław.
 In 1640, a cloth guild was founded.
 Cloth production became a leading branch of the local industry, and by the end of the 18th century Rawicz was the leading weaving town of the whole region of Greater Poland.
 Rawicz was a private town of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province.

 After the destruction of Rawicz by the Swedes in 1655 during the Deluge, the town was rebuilt in an impressive way, erecting new townhouses, a Baroque church and a Catholic monastery.
 The early 18th century was an unfavorable period in the town's history.
 In 1701 it suffered a fire, in 1704-1705 it was occupied by Sweden, foreign troops marched through it: Russians in 1707, Austrians in 1719, Saxons in 1733.
 In the following decades, rapid development took place again, the construction of the castle was completed and a new Baroque town hall was built.
 In the second half of the 18th century, there were two breweries, a distillery, a slaughterhouse, and a brickyard in Rawicz.

+Late modern period

 In 1793, Rawicz was annexed by Prussia as a result of the Second Partition of Poland.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw and in 1815 it was again annexed by Prussia, initially as part of the autonomous Grand Duchy of Poznan.
+A large prison exists in former monastery since 1820.
 The principal industry was the manufacture of snuff and cigars.
 Trade involved grain, wool, cattle, hides, and timber.
-In 1905 it had 11,403 inhabitants.
+According to the 1910 census, the population of the town was 11,525, of whom 9,810 (85%) reported German as their sole mother tongue, while 1,661 (14%) reported Polish; the Jewish population was 362 (3%).

 After World War I Poland regained its independence in 1918.
-In 1919 the Battle of Rawicz was fought as part of the Greater Poland uprising, aiming to reunite the region with the reestablished Polish state.
-Rawicz returned to Poland in January 1920.
+In 1919 the Battle of Rawicz was fought as part of the Greater Poland uprising, aiming to reincorporate the region into the reestablished Polish state.
+Though the city was located on the German side of the military demarcation line established following the ceasefire in February 1919, Rawicz was eventually assigned to Poland in January 1920.
+In 1925, the Polish Cadet Corps No. 3 was established in Rawicz.